Pilih satu Halaman

 • Rangkaian Jejak: Forged links for maximum strength and fatigue resistance.
 The links, penggelek, and idlers should have deep induction hardening on their wear surfaces to combat the abrasive dust.
 The pins and bushings should be of the highest quality, with a tough core and a heavily carburized surface.
 The entire system is built to prioritize impact resistance and surface hardness.

-Scenario 2: A pipeline construction project in Siberia, Russia.
+Scenario 2: A pipeline construction project in Siberia, Rusia.
 The environment involves long-distance travel over varied terrain, including frozen tundra, muskeg (bog), and rocky soil, in winter temperatures that are consistently far below freezing.
 For an excavator laying pipe here, the ideal specification would be:

 • Kasut Trek: Wide, triple grouser LGP (Low Ground Pressure) shoes.
 The width is for flotation on the soft muskeg, and the triple grouser design allows for better maneuverability and a smoother ride during travel.